From the bottom of the Fleurieu Peninsula sits Cape Jervis, your gateway to South Australia’s Kangaroo island.

 Wondering what to do in Kangaroo Island?
 This tiny island desert surrounded by bush in the southern region of the island is an must do on kangaroo island.

 When deciding on all the places to visit in Kangaroo Island this little gem should be high on your list.

 Little Sahara are giant sand dunes on the southern coast of the island where visitors can hire a toboggan board from the adventure centre and surf sand to your heart’s content.

 Get your Lavender fix

-Head back up North into Kingscote to Emu bay Lavender farm where you can enjoy their selection of Lavender based products like scones and jams.
+Head back up north into Kingscote to the Lavender farm where you can enjoy their selection of Lavender based products like scones and jams.

 They offer a range of loose leaf teas and oils to body products and homecare to suit all your needs year round.